PB0A Default Operation

 Feature Description

-Battery Connects to a single LiIon cell (1S) through two through-hole pins marked with a battery symbol.
-The pin next to the little “pin” in this symbol (adjacent to pin K) is BAT+, the other one (adjacent to DATA and unmarked) is BAT-.
+Battery Connects to a single LiIon cell (1S) via two through-hole pins marked with a battery symbol.
+The pin next to the small “pin” in this symbol (adjacent to pin K) is BAT+; the other (adjacent to DATA and unmarked) is BAT-.

-Charger Input Built-in USB-C connector serves as external power source to charge the battery.
-This connector is uni-directional and can only be used for charging.
+Charger Input The built-in USB-C connector serves as an external power source to charge the battery.
+This connector is uni-directional and only for charging.
 Charging occurs at a maximum of 2.1A.

 Power Output Pins 5V- and 5V+ provide stabilized output power at 5V and a maximum of 2.4A (12W).

-- when charging, this output is powered by charger
+- When charging, this output is powered by the charger.

-- when not charging, this output is powered by battery and internal boost controller
+- When not charging, the output is powered by the battery and the internal boost controller.

 Push Button A push button can be installed at K and 5V-.
-When present, a single push turns power output on manually, and a double short press turns output off manually.
+When present, a single press turns the power output on manually, and a double short press turns it off manually.

-Auto-Power By default, power output is enabled automatically when a load is connected, and disabled automatically once the load drops <50mA for a period of >32s, so no push button (manual operation) is required
+Auto-Power By default, power output is enabled automatically when a load is connected, and disabled automatically once the load drops <50mA for a period of >32s; thus, a push button (manual operation) is not required.

-RGB LED A single RGB LED indicates current operational status
+RGB LED A single RGB LED indicates the current operational status.

 Wiring